Are you ready to get your kitchen sparkling clean?

-No room is used as much as a kitchen or has as many different items that need regular cleaning and upkeep.
+No room gets as much use as a kitchen, or has as many different items that need regular cleaning and upkeep.

 This is why it’s important to deep clean your kitchen 3-4 times per year.
-I’m talking about a really, really good clean.
+I’m talking like a really, really good clean.

 How Much Time Does it Take to Deep Clean a Kitchen?

 Deep cleaning is much different than regular tidying up.
-The amount of time it will take to thoroughly deep clean depends on how bad things have gotten.
+The time required to thoroughly clean depends on how bad things have gotten.

-The good news is that you don’t have to do all of this in one day.
-You can spread your deep cleaning out over a week or limit yourself to thirty minutes per day.
+The good news is you don’t have to do all of this in one day.
+In fact, you can spread your deep cleaning over a week or set a limit of 30 minutes per day.
 It’s all up to you.

 Where to Start: Set Yourself Up for Success with a Basic Cleaning